Lathe26/AD9106_AWG/README.md

     - Description: sets the sawtooth or triangle period for a channel (i.e., the "SAWC" setting).
 Valid values are 0 - 63
     - Example: `SAW232` sets CH2 to a value of 32
 - `SRAM` + value
-    - Description: sets SRAM to one of the predefined waveforms of 0 - 2
+    - Description: sets SRAM to one of the stored waveforms of 0 - 2
     - Example: `SRAM1` sets the SRAM to waveform 1
 - `STA` + channel + value
     - Description: sets a channel's SRAM starting address (i.e., the "SA" setting)